carzanodev/genuniv-enrolment-service/README.md

-# 1. Overview
+# Overview
-The enroment service is the system of which students enroll to offerings provided by the colleges.
+The enrolment service is the system of which students enroll to offerings provided by the colleges.

 This service uses [genuniv-common-service](https://github.com/carzanodev/genuniv-common-service) as its chassis.

-# 2. Relations Diagram
+# Relations Diagram
 ![enrolment](./.assets/genuniv-enrolment-service.png)

-## 2.1.
-Request to Other Services
+## Request to Other Services
 The enrolment service requests data from the following services via its APIs:
 1. [general-info-service](https://github.com/carzanodev/genuniv-general-info-service)
     * School Year